Veywin/Veywin/README.md

-- 👋 Hi, I’m Veywin
+-  Hi, I’m Veywin
-- 👀 I’m interested in Astronomy, Motorcycles and of course Programming
+-  I’m interested in Astronomy, Motorcycles and of course Programming
-- 🌱 I’m currently learning to write code in Javascript and Coldfusion
+-  I’m currently learning to write code in HTML, CSS, Javascript and Coldfusion

 <!---
 Veywin/Veywin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.